purism/purism-librem-coreboot-updater/README.md

-# purism-librem-coreboot-updater
+# Purism Librem Coreboot Updater

-Build &amp; flash coreboot on Purism Librem devices
+Script that downloads and/or extracts all the required components for coreboot to work on Purism Librem 13 v1 laptops, builds the final coreboot flash image, and flashes it.